The Allegory of Good and Bad Government: Perspective

 When examining The Effects of Good Government, the viewer is aware of the use of a skewed perspective.
 The cityscape and the scale of the figures, as well as the perspective, do not seem to follow a rational scheme.
-There have been two hypothesizes put forward to explain this departure from a more traditional use of perspective.
-One hypothesis that has been formulated is that the skewed perspective comes from the fact that the mural derives its perspective from a center directly in front of the figure of Tyranny on the opposite wall.
-The perspective then in the depiction of good government radiates from this center, making use of a more radial perspective.
-The second and more popular hypothesis put forward is the idea that the perspective is derived from the gaze line of Justice.
-This hypothesis is supported by the fact that whereas the other virtues sit in an upright position, looking either into space or discreetly at each other, Justice's line of gaze is directed across to the corner of the room.
-To further support this idea photographs have been taken following her line of sight, and with these photographs the buildings and figures fall into a correct perspective.
-Further evidence to provide support of this idea comes with an examination of the science of optics during that time in Siena.
-In the time of Lorenzetti, the belief was that sight was not only the act of seeing, but of understanding as well.
+There have been two hypotheses put forward to explain this departure from a more traditional use of perspective.
+One hypothesis is that the skewed perspective comes from the fact that the mural derives its perspective from a center directly in front of the figure of Tyranny on the opposite wall.
+The perspective in the depiction of good government then radiates from this center, making use of a more radial perspective.

+The second and more popular hypothesis is that the perspective is derived from the gaze line of Justice.
+This hypothesis is supported by the fact that, whereas the other virtues sit in an upright position, looking either into space or discreetly at each other, Justice's line of gaze is directed across to the corner of the room.
+To further support this idea, photographs have been taken following her line of sight, and with these photographs, the buildings and figures fall into a correct perspective.
+Further evidence of this idea comes with an examination of the science of optics during that time in Siena.
+The belief was that sight was not only the act of seeing, but of understanding as well.
 The word for vision meant both to see and the image that the mind created.
 The word light also had dual meaning, describing "both physical and spiritual illumination".
 When the viewer is placed into the mindset and understanding of a Sienese citizen of the day, it strengthens the argument that the perspective is from that of Justice, as her gaze then creates and illuminates this peaceful scene.